linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 6/Week 6 Bank Analysis and Valuation.md

 - **Deep customer relationships spanning multiple product lines can generate switching costs**
   - Economies of scope can be a source of a competitive advantage
 - **Relationship lending & soft information (e.g., in business loans)**

-## Economies of Scale at J.P.
+## Economies of Scale $\$a_t$$ J.P.
 Morgan
 > "Our scale creates huge cost efficiencies and enables significant resources to be brought to bear for the benefit of our company.
 For example, in global technology, we have nearly 30,000 programmers, application developers and information technology employees who keep our 7,200 applications, 32 data centers, 58,000 servers, 300,000 desktops and global network operating smoothly for all our clients.
 Resources like these allow us to constantly improve our operating efficiencies and bring enormous capability to deal with issues when we need to do so such as adjusting to all the new global rules and requirements.
-In total, we believe that expense synergies across the company save us approximately $3 billion a year."
+In total, we believe that expense synergies across the company save us approximately $3 billion a year."$
 > - Jamie Dimon letter to shareholders (JPM 2013 annual report)

-## Economies of Scope at J.P.
+## Economies of Scope $\$a_t$$ J.P.
 Morgan

-> "Each of our four major businesses operates at good economies of scale and gets significant additional advantages from the other businesses.
+> "Each of our four major businesses operates $\$a_t$$ good economies of scale and gets significant additional advantages from the other businesses.
 We believe this is one of the key reasons we have maintained good financial performance.
 Below are some pretty powerful examples:
 >
 > - Our North America Investment Bank generates 29% of its investment banking revenue through Commercial Bank clients covered locally.
 > - Our Global Corporate Bank helped generate $1.3 billion in revenue for our fixed income sales and trading operation, increasing business to our trading desks.